 Online shippers face many obstacles in today’s complicated multi-channel world.
-Properly knowing how to handle shipping delays will turn customer service issues into a competitive advantage.
-Shipping delays before and during transit are two of the most frequent problems that online business owners experience.
-Buyers do not like shipping delays; however, sometimes, it is inevitable due to several reasons.
+Knowing how to handle shipping delays will turn customer service issues into a competitive advantage.
+Shipping delays before and during transit are two of the most frequent problems online business owners experience.
+Buyers do not like shipping delays; however, it is sometimes inevitable for several reasons.

-Let’s discuss how to handle angry customers in case of a shipping delay and how to avoid negative reviews and feedback.
+Let’s discuss handling angry customers in case of a shipping delay and avoiding negative reviews and feedback.

 Shipping Delays Create Angry Customers = Potential Threat.